“We should have went yesterday,” my son said through a mouthful of granola this morning.

-I nodded and knew for certain: the transformation into my mother is now complete.
+I nodded and knew for certain: the transformation into my mother was complete.

-Now that I’ve assumed the role of the thirtysomething mother, I’m doing the same thing—which proves what UK doctor Dr. Julian De Silva found in a recent study of 2,000 people: women become their mothers at age 33.
+Now that I’ve assumed the role of the thirtysomething mother, I’m doing the same thing—proving what UK doctor Dr. Julian De Silva found in a recent study of 2,000 people: women become their mothers at age 33.

-Researchers found that in their early 30s, women noticed themselves doing things like copying their mothers’ sayings and expressions, picking up the same hobbies, and even preferring to watch the same TV shows.
+Researchers found that in their early 30s, women notice themselves doing things like copying their mothers’ sayings and expressions, picking up the same hobbies, and even preferring to watch the same TV shows.

-Or, in my case, she starts correcting her children’s grammar, has adopted a penchant for writing strongly-worded letters (even if it’s for her eyes only), and stays up well after the sun has set just to enjoy the quiet house.
+Or, in my case, correcting her children’s grammar, a penchant for writing strongly-worded letters, and staying up well after the sun has set just to enjoy the quiet house.

-The study found a big reason a woman starts to mimic her mother in her early 30s is that it’s often the age she becomes a mother herself—so she often naturally starts emulating the one who mothered her.
-It’s also the age many of our mothers were when our first memories of them were rooted.
+The study found a big reason a woman starts to mimic her mother in her early 30s is it’s often the age she becomes a mother herself—so she naturally starts emulating the woman who mothered her.
+It’s also the age many of our mothers were when our earliest memories of them were formed.